-Note: The year over year change in Investment Balance may not reconcile with the net Money In due to timing and accrual issues.
+Note: The year over year change in Investment Balance may not reconcile with the net Money In due to accrual and timing issues.
+Investment Balance is as reported by BNY Mellon.

 Exhibit 2: Total Escheat Fund Receipts by Fiscal Year since 2000